s6juncheng/ggpval/README.md

 ![](README-unnamed-chunk-7-1.png)

-In case you want give different annotations to different facets, provide your annotation in a list
+In case you want to give different annotations to each facet, provide your annotation as a list.

 ``` r
 add_pval(plt, pairs = list(c(1, 2)), annotation = list("Awesome1", "Awesome2"))